 You and I will die one day but America will still be responsible for slavery.
 I don’t know if your justification against reparations stems from ignorance, racism or political convenience, but there’s no excuse.

 Most Germans living today did not participate in the extermination of 6 million Jews, but their country did.
 In his article for John Hopkins Magazine, Greg Rienzi describes the history and conditions of Germany’s ongoing reparations for World War II.
 According to his report, an estimated $1.1 billion in compensations is made every year.
 Of course, there are economic and political advantages for Germany to do so, but Jews would expect it regardless.

 The culture of slavery and its predecessors are gone, but it’s legacy lives on.
 “Who would reparations go to?” you facetiously ask.
-How about places where racism has been institutionalized: e.g; public schools; law enforcement agencies; the justice system; housing; education; and healthcare?
+How about places where racism has been institutionalized: e.g; public schools; law enforcement agencies; the justice system; housing; education; healthcare?

-While we’re at it, voters should “clean house” of relics, like you, who ignore slavery’s stain on the country.
+While we’re at it, voters should “clean house” of relics like you who ignore slavery’s stain on the country.